 The Otago region is blessed with abundant freshwater generated in the Southern Alps.
 It sustains the region’s recreation, tourism, agriculture and hydroelectric dams and is the source of all drinking water for the area.

-Upper Clutha Water Group is a group of passionate individuals and organisations working to ensure the lakes and waterways in this area are clean and healthy for generations to come.
-The group was formed in 2016 and has community-wide representation, including all of the agencies charged with looking after our water.
+The Upper Clutha Lakes Trust was formed in recognition of the shared desire by The Upper Clutha Water Group and Lake Wanaka Trust to protect our waterways for future generations.
+We are a group of passionate individuals and organisations working to ensure the lakes and waterways in this area are clean and healthy for generations to come.
+We have community-wide representation, including all of the agencies charged with looking after our water.
 An agreed vision enabled a successful Ministry for the Environment application to the Freshwater Improvement Fund.
 Our proposal relies on the support of crowd funding to plant along our waterways.

 Our goal is to plant 24,000 native trees and plants along waterways in the Upper Clutha catchment by 2022.
 Planting native trees and plants helps stabilise the banks of waterways to reduce pollution and sediment.
 The trees shade the water, lowering water temperatures.
 They provide habitat and sustenance for native birds and fish.